 Mental health is a crucial part of everyday well-being — but unfortunately, mental illness is still shrouded in misconceptions.
 “Those myths can be profoundly harmful,” says Kerrie Smedley, Ph.D., a clinical psychologist in Annville, Pennsylvania.
 “Even though there’s been a really dramatic change in people accepting and supporting mental health treatment in the last few years, stigmas and myths remain.
 But the fact is, we could all use a little help sometimes.”

-To help reduce the stigma, we’re busting five of the most common mental health myths.
+To help reduce the stigma, we’re busting five of the most common myths about mental health.

-Mental Illness Myth #1: Having a mental illness means you’re flawed.
+Mental Health Myth #1: Having a mental illness means you’re flawed.